SimplisticCode/Co-simulation-Verifier/README.md

 # Co-simulation-Verifier

-This repository shows the scenarios which the co-simulation verifier of the Paper Verification of Co-simulation algorithms has been tested against.
+This repository shows the scenarios which the co-simulation verifier of the paper: "Verification of Co-simulation Algorithms" for FormaliSE has been tested against.

 The scenarios are described as several simulation units, the connections and the master algorithm of the scenario.
 The scenarios are divided into two folders: